joaovritter/joaovritter/README.md

-## Hey everyone!
-I'm João Vitor dos Santos Ritter
+# João Vitor dos Santos Ritter

-I am a **7th-semester Information Systems** student at **Universidade Franciscana** and passionate about technology, especially **software development**.
-Since the beginning of my degree, I have been seeking to deepen my knowledge by exploring new tools, languages, and methodologies.

-💻 **What motivates me:**
-- Creating innovative solutions
-- Learning and applying software development best practices
-- Working in teams and sharing knowledge

-📚 **My journey so far:**
+🎓 Information Systems Student (7th semester) — Universidade Franciscana

+💻 Backend & Web Developer | Java • Spring Boot • Node.js • React

+---

+## 👨‍💻 About Me

+I am an Information Systems student passionate about software development and technology.
+I focus on building scalable, maintainable, and well-structured applications while continuously improving both my technical and professional skills.

-I have participated in academic and personal projects that strengthened my programming logic, teamwork organization, and ability to quickly learn new tools and technologies.
-I am always looking for new challenges that allow me to grow as a developer.
+Alongside my academic journey, I have worked on academic and personal projects that strengthened my programming logic, structured problem-solving, teamwork, and autonomy in learning new technologies.

+I am motivated by challenges, continuous learning, and the opportunity to contribute with efficient and reliable software solutions.

+---

-🚀 **Currently:**
+## 🚀 Current Focus

-In addition to my academic activities, I am dedicated to improving my skills in **Java**, **Spring Boot**, **React**, and software development best practices.
-I am also enhancing my **English** skills, aiming to expand my opportunities and facilitate collaboration on international projects.
+* Backend development using **Java** and **Spring Boot**
+* REST API development with **Node.js**
+* Modern frontend interfaces with **React** and **Tailwind CSS**
+* Clean Architecture, code organization, and best development practices
+* Improving my **English** for international collaboration

+---

 ##